Now that your data is ingested and ready, you can start configuring Mona's insights generator.

 Mona's Insights Generator's job is to find specific segments in your data on which the data behaves in an anomalous manner, according to your preferences.
 This is used to find drifts, biases, data integrity issues, and more, even when those occur only in specific places in the data.

-Before doing so, let's review the main concepts in Mona's Insights Generator.
+Before starting, let's review the main concepts in Mona's Insights Generator.

 Verse objects are the configuration atoms of Mona’s anomaly detection engine.